bonitasoft/bonita-doc/md/live-update.md

 :::

 ## Definition
+Sometimes, in Non-Production or even Production Runtimes, there is a need of quickly change the content of a page or the pages linked to an application.
+And sometimes, there is no time to modify the sources and go through the whole validation cycle.
+To save this situation before all changes are made in the project sources, validated as they should, and deployed in a new project version, here comes Bonita "Live Update".
 Live update is the procedure by which the Administrator can modify elements of an application on a Runtime environment (Production or Non-Production environments).
-It is very useful to fix a Runtime when needed.

 ::: warning
 This procedure should only be used to recover from an error encountered after the deployment and when there is no time to go through the normal release cycle: from the project sources through all the testing environments and then to the target environment.